Birthing Stone Doula

 “Can you drink while breastfeeding?”

-As it stands, an occasional drink doesn’t seem to lead to negative effects on your baby.
-A considerably safe occasional drink would be 1 to 2 drinks a week.
-Breast milk is actually a modified blood!
-So, alcohol not only gets filtered out of the blood stream, but also out of the milk over time.
-Typically, the average person’s blood alcohol level peaks .5-1hr after consumption .
-So, you can see that nursing right before drinking may give your body the time it needs to filter out the alcohol before it is time for baby’s next feed.
+As it stands, moderate alcohol consumption (up to one drink per day) is considered admissible during breastfeeding and lactation.
+Breast milk is actually a modified blood so alcohol not only gets filtered out of the bloodstream but also out of the milk over time.
+Typically, the average person’s blood alcohol level peaks .5-1hr after consumption, which means nursing right before drinking may give your body the time it needs to filter out the alcohol before it is time for baby’s next feed, 2-3 hours later.

-Studies have shown that breastfeeding immediately after having a drink (glass of wine or a beer) doesn’t seem to negatively affect the baby.
+Studies have shown that breastfeeding immediately after having a drink (a glass of wine or a beer) doesn’t seem to negatively affect the baby.
 And, the amount of alcohol in the blood at that point ( .016-.018% ) is CONSIDERABLY less than the legal driving limit.
-Of course, this doesn’t tak into account how much you’ve eaten, your individual body type, or metabolism.
+Of course, this doesn’t take into account how much you’ve eaten, your individual body type, or metabolism so these variables should be taken into consideration as well.

 Should I pump and dump?

-This is another common question which piggybacks off of the “can I drink at all?” question.
+This is another common question I hear often.
 As I mentioned, alcohol in milk gets filtered out over time so pumping and dumping is not necessary.
 This is because alcohol is not stored in milk, it simply enters and exits just as it does in blood.
+So even if you “pump and dump,“ the alcohol will not fully leave breastmilk until it has been metabolized.
+So no, pumping and dumping does not rid milk of alcohol because if there is still alcohol in the bloodstream, it will continue to be in the milk.

 When a person heavily drinks and is neurologically impaired, we run into an unsafe parenting situation.
-This makes co-sleeping extremely dangerous as well as inhibits effective decision making and judgement.
+This makes co-sleeping extremely dangerous as well as inhibits effective decision-making and judgment.
 Heavy alcohol use has also been known to cause negative neurological and physical effects in infants and frequent alcohol use is not recommended.

 There are some other considerations to take into account when having a drink as well.
 The alcohol itself can inhibit letdown because it blocks the release of oxytocin (the hormone needed for milk ejection).
 It may reduce the amount of milk the infant typically takes in at any given feeding session by approximately 23%2.
-This is because prolactin (milk making hormone) production is inhibited.
-Once the alcohol has left the system, hormone production and processes tend to return to typical functioning state.
+This is because prolactin (milk-making hormone) production is inhibited.
+Once the alcohol has left the system, hormone production, and processes tend to return to a typical functioning state.

 Another thing to consider is the infant’s age.
-Newborns’ livers are not able to perform the processes necessary to efficiently filter the alcohol as well as an adults’ or even an older babys.
-It is also good to note that infants who have been exposed to alcohol may be sleepier but have shorter sleep periods and tend to wake more frequently3.
+Newborns’ livers are not able to perform the processes necessary to efficiently filter the alcohol as well as adults’ or even older babies.
+It is also good to note that infants who have been exposed to alcohol may be sleepier but have shorter sleep periods and tend to wake more frequently.

 Share with your friends!